Find Grad Schools

 60% Women

 The Graduate Center, CUNY tops the list of the most popular school in the U.S. for medieval studies majors who are seeking their graduate certificate.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-During the 2020-2021 academic year, 5 people received their graduate certificate in medieval studies from The Graduate Center.
-About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 5 people received their graduate certificate in medieval studies from The Graduate Center.

 #3